fmalina/revisions-blocl/activism/thegreattaxrobbery.md

 the 2008 financial crisis.

-‘Any commonsense person would say that a highly paid private equity executive paying less tax than a cleaning lady or other low-paid workers can’t be right,’ admitted chairman of the SVG private equity group, Nicholas Ferguson, in June 2007.
+‘Any commonsense person would say that a highly paid private equity executive paying less tax than a cleaning lady or other low-paid workers can't be right,’ admitted chairman of the SVG private equity group, Nicholas Ferguson, in June 2007.